How YouTube evaluates Educational, Documentary, Scientific & Artistic (EDSA) content

 When in doubt, include different types of context described above: basic factual information that explains what’s in your content, multiple points of view, and clear and informative discouragement against imitating dangerous or harmful behavior.
 Be sure to include this information in the content itself, like the video or audio, to help avoid the content potentially causing harm.

-We may apply an age restriction or warning to content even if it gets an EDSA exception because some viewers may find it sensitive or inappropriate (for example, war zone footage).
-In some cases, we may make EDSA exceptions based on public interest.
-This could include, for example, content like national political candidates on the campaign trail, graphic footage from active warzones or humanitarian crises, comments disputing health authority guidance made during a public hearing, or nudity in the context of sex education.
+In some cases, we may make EDSA exceptions to allow certain content based on public interest.
+This could include, for example, content like national political candidates on the campaign trail, graphic footage from active warzones or humanitarian crises, or comments disputing health authority guidance made during a public hearing.
+We may apply an age restriction or warning to content even if it gets an EDSA exception because it may not be appropriate for viewers under 18 (e.g. violent crime footage in a documentary).

 WHERE to add context to your EDSA content